Command: download resources

 For the Common Transport Format the types directory, tar or tgz is possible.

-Using the JSON variant any repository type supported by the linked library can be used:
+Using the JSON variant any repository types supported by the linked library can be used:

 Dedicated OCM repository types: